Darrell Issa: Political positions

-Issa voted with the majority of House Republicans 95% of the time during the 111th Congress.

 Abortion

-As of 2020, Issa has a A+ rating from the Susan B. Anthony List for his abortion-related voting record.
+As of 2026, Issa has an A+ "Pro-Life Scorecard" from the Susan B. Anthony Pro-Life America for voting against abortion in his 2021–2026 tenure (it does not list his votes in 2001–2019).
 He supported the overturning of Roe v.
-Wade, calling the day the decision was made a "great day for the cause and principle of life".
+Wade, calling the day the decision was made a "great day for the cause and principle of life."

-9/11 first responders

-In April 2008, the Daily News reported that Issa questioned federal expenditures pertaining to disability-compensation claims from 9/11 first responders.
-He was criticized for making comments that the federal government "'just threw' buckets of cash at New York for an attack 'that had no dirty bomb in it, it had no chemical munitions in it'" and asking "why the firefighters who went there and everybody in the city of New York needs to come to the federal government for the dollars versus this being primarily a state consideration."
-In September 2009, Issa's office released a statement indicating that his comments had been misrepresented and that the questions he asked concerned the then still unpassed bill H.R.
-3543, which, according to the statement, "would give U.S. taxpayer dollars to those who did not suffer physical injury and did not work at or around Ground Zero."

 2003 California gubernatorial recall election

 Issa came to national prominence in 2003 when he contributed more than $1.6 million to help fund a signature-gathering drive for the petition to recall California Governor Gray Davis.
 At the time he made the contribution, it was widely believed that Issa intended to run to replace Davis.
 But after fellow Republican Arnold Schwarzenegger entered the race two days before the filing deadline, Issa announced that he would not run.
 He later said his mission had been accomplished with Davis's recall and that he wanted to continue to represent his district in Congress and work toward Middle East peace.
 At one point in the campaign he suggested people should vote against recalling Davis unless one of the two leading Republican contenders dropped out, concerned that Schwarzenegger and fellow Republican Tom McClintock would split votes, resulting in Democratic lieutenant governor Cruz Bustamante's election.
 Issa endorsed Schwarzenegger, who won the governorship when Davis was recalled.